vamb/aboutus/en-US/terms/policy.md

 ![](https://bwec-file.oss-cn-hongkong.aliyuncs.com/cms/privacy_policy.jpg)

 Your Personal Data is valuable and important to us.
-The purpose of this document ("Privacy Statement") is to inform you of how the Marine Online manages Personal Data which is subject to the Singapore Personal Data Protection Act (No. 26 of 2012) ("the Act") applies.
+The purpose of this document ("Privacy Statement") is to inform you of how the Marine Online manages and protects the Personal Data you provided to us to which is subject to the Singapore Personal Data Protection Act (No. 26 of 2012) ("the Act") applies.

 Please read this Privacy Statement so that you know and understand the purposes for which we collect, use and disclose your Personal Data.